DanieleMDiNosse/Spoofing_Model/README.md

-# Spoofing_Model
+# MMforQuantFin
-Implementation on LOBSTER data of the model proposed by Xuan Tao, Andrew Day, Lan Link and Samuel Drapeau in  https://arxiv.org/pdf/2009.14818v2.pdf
+Market microstructure is a bottom-up approach to the understanding of the dynamics of price formation.
+In this repo I will try to formulate models in python code.